 These side effects affect fewer than 1 in 10 people (under 10%).

 Changes in the way the heart works

 Cyclophosphamide can affect the way the heart works but only usually when it’s given in high doses.
 It is usually temporary.
 You may have tests to see how well your heart is working before, during and sometimes after treatment.

-If you have pain or tightness in your chest or feel breathless or notice changes to your heartbeat at any time during or after treatment, tell a doctor straight away.
-These symptoms can be caused by other conditions but it’s important to get them checked by a doctor.
+If you have pain or tightness in your chest, feel breathless or notice changes to your heartbeat at any time during or after treatment, tell a doctor straight away.
+These symptoms can be caused by other conditions, but it’s important to get them checked by a doctor.